glosa/glosa-server/README.md

 ### - Get captcha token

-GET: Get a token to validate that a new comment can be created.
+Get a token to validate that a new comment can be created.
 It has only one use.
 It must also be obtained 20 seconds before use or it will not work.

+** Method **: `GET`

 ``` sh
 /api/v1/captcha/?url={url}